 Nichelle Thurston’s cravings for seafood platters like the ones she used to get in her home state of Florida eventually led to the opening of The Seafood Lady in 2015.
-She and her husband Luke serve everything from shrimp, lobster, and crab to tilapia, oysters, and even alligator tail.
-The restaurant has even been featured on Guy Fieri’s “Diners, Drive-Ins and Dives,” and Nichelle just opened her second location in NuLu in this month.
-“It’s been a struggle … throughout COVID,” she says. “[I’m] really proud of that — being able to stick around through the pandemic.
-We had loyal customers that kept us going during this time.”
+She and her husband, Luke, serve everything from shrimp, lobster, and crab to tilapia, oysters, and even alligator tails.
+The restaurant has even been featured on Guy Fieri’s Diners, Drive-Ins and Dives.
+The NuLu spot is Nichelle’s second location, and it features a full bar with an extensive cocktail menu.

-NuLu Bock Beer Fest
+NuLu Bock and Wurst Fest

 Enjoy all the fun of NuLu!

 Check out more guides to all the fantastic neighborhoods in Louisville HERE!